Becomedigital/become-kyb-mx-button/README.md

     uuid: uuid
 }
 ```
-The become:userFinishedSdk returns an object with the uuid generated for that transactions and and object containing the information required.
+The become:userFinishedSdk returns an object with the uuid generated for that transaction and and object containing the information required.

 ```js
 {